Gitii/webdev_exercise/README.md

     * `hapi.js` is used as web server framework.
 Routes are put into `routes/*` and each handler is in a separate file.
 Database source is passed down during setup.
     * Error handling is basic, yet simple.
 There is a very simple global `errorHandler` to catch sql constraint errors.
 The error handling should be moved to the individual route instead as soon as complexity of the routes increases.
     * Tests are written as integration tests.
 Hapi allows to "inject" requests.
 That is used to validate the handlers are working as expected.
     * An in-memory database is used.
 Ideally this is moved out of the package and is provided as part of the development infrastructure (for example as docker container).
+Currently, the database will be dropped on each start of the backend.
     * `typeorm` is used as orm.
 Because of the simple data schema, I opted for a basic orm setup, including eager loading of entities.

-### Getting Started & Usage
-* Execute `yarn` in the root folder of repository to install all dependencies
-* Execute `yarn start` in the root folder of repository to start both frontend and backend in parallel
-* Execute `yarn test` in the root folder of repository to execute all tests in sequence

 Backend and Frontend can be started individually by executing the `start` script of packages.
 Same for the tests.